 One of the largest parks just outside of Miami Gardens in Hialeah, the 515-acre Amelia Earhart Park includes a wealth of activities and features five lakes.
 Renovated in 2015, the activities include wakeboarding, mountain biking, disc golf, mini-soccer, a fishing pier, a sand volleyball court, and dog park.

 Miami Dolphins Hard Rock Stadium

 A trip to Miami would not be complete without a visit to the Miami Dolphins’ Hard Rock Stadium to take in the team’s rich history.
 Originally opened in 1987 it offered the iconic team a new home from the aging Orange Bowl, where the Dolphins played for their first 21 seasons, including the legendary 1972 season.

 Aside from the massive driving range guests can enjoy a terrace lounge overlooking Hard Rock Stadium, and a game lounge with billiards and shuffleboard.
 Topgolf offers golf lessons as well as a lit driving range so players can swing away into the night.

-The mall recently debuted its new three-level expansion wing, highlighted by interactive additions to the Arts Aventura Mall Program, including the Aventura Slide Tower, which is a 93-foot-tall spiral structure with a spiraling staircase and exhilarating slide.
+The mall recently debuted its new three-level expansion wing, highlighted by interactive additions to the Arts Aventura Mall Program.
+This includes the Aventura Slide Tower, which is a 93-foot-tall spiral structure with a spiraling staircase and exhilarating slide.

-I’m the editor and creator of CruiseMaven.com and self-appointed “expert” on cruises, trains and solo travel.
-By sharing news and reviews plus my cruise and travel experiences, I hope to entertain, inform and inspire you to travel the world without flying.
-Be sure to enjoy a local meal and a glass of wine along the way.
+I’m the editor and creator of CruiseMaven.com, a solo traveler cruising the world on waves and wheels, collecting recipes along the way.
+I hope my articles and photos entertain, advise and inspire you to travel the world without flying.
+Take a breath…stop for a local meal and a glass of wine along the way.